-5. BACKGROUND:
+BACKGROUND:

-The University of Maine System's (UMS) fiscal year 2018 (FY18) draft Annual Financial Report is presented to the Board of Trustees for approval at the October 29, 2018 meeting.
-The report was reviewed by the Audit Committee at its October 29, 2018 meeting.
+The University of Maine System's (UMS) fiscal year 2018 (FY18) draft Annual Financial Report is presented for the Audit Committee's review.
+Darla Reynolds, UMS Director of Accounting, will provide an overview of the results at the October 29, 2018 joint Board/Committee meeting.

-As shown on page 36 of the Annual Financial Report, the UMS ended FY18 with Loss Before Other Changes in Net Position of \$588 thousand and Total Other Changes in Net Position of \$16 million, for a Change in Net Position for FY18 of \$16 million.
+As shown on page 36 of the Annual Financial Report, the UMS ended FY18 with a Loss Before Other Changes in Net Position of \$588 thousand and Total Other Changes in Net Position of \$16 million, for a Change in Net Position for FY18 of nearly \$16 million.

-As shown on page 34, Total Net Position at June 30, 2018 was \$814 million increasing \$16 million from FY17.
+As shown on page 34, Total Net Position at June 30, 2018 was nearly \$814 million increasing \$16 million from FY17.
 Changes in each Net Position category were:

-Net Position Category: Increase (Decrease)
+Net Position Category: FY18

+Increase

 Net Investment in Capital Assets \$7 million

 Restricted Nonexpendable \$1 million

 Restricted Expendable \$1 million

 Unrestricted \$7 million

 Change in Net Position \$16 million

-The Audit Committee reviewed this recommendation to be forwarded to the Board of Trustees for approval at the October 29, 2018 Special Board meeting.
+The Audit Committee will review the FY2018 Annual Financial Report and forwarded it for Board of Trustee approval at the October 29, 2018 Special Board Meeting.